Awesome-Gtash/OrekiRobot-3/README.md

 **Your stars 💫 are my motivation.😄 Going to fork this repo? first Hit a star 💫 & Fork🤞...**

-## Available on Telegram as [@OrekiXProRoBot](https://t.me/OrekiXProRobot)
+## Available on Telegram as [@OrekiXProRobot](https://t.me/Orekixprorobot)

 ## ✨ Deploy to Heroku ✨

-Click The Blue Deploy Button & Fill the vars Then Bot Runs Heroku!
+Click The Blue Deploy Button & Fill the vars Then Bot Runs on Heroku!
 <p align="center"><a href="https://heroku.com/deploy?template=https://github.com/Awesome-Gtash/OrekiRobot-2"> <img src="https://img.shields.io/badge/Deploy%20To%20Heroku-blue?style=for-the-badge&logo=heroku" width="220" height="38.45"/></a></p>

 ## Credits